-All they wish for is to be accepted in a harmonious society, but the reality is they risk arrests every day just by stepping out of the door.
+All they wish for is to be accepted into a harmonious society, but the reality is they risk arrests every day just by stepping out the door.

-In a conservative community of Malaysia, there is only little or no place for the transgender people.
-Life is difficult for them here, having never been accepted, always been stigmatized and faulted, and even disowned by their own family.
+In a conservative community like Malaysia, there is little or no place for the transgender people.
+Life is difficult for them here, having never being accepted, always been stigmatized and faulted, and even disowned by their own family.

-As if those are not enough, they are considered committing a crime and are subjected to punishment under both Sharia law and penal code if caught.
-The rules are extremely strict that they are sent into the narrow backstreet alleys especially during the night just to survive and make a living.
+As if those are not enough, they are considered committing a crime and are subjected to punishment under both Sharia law and the penal code if caught.
+The rules are so strict that they are sent into narrow backstreet alleys especially during the night just to survive and make a living.

 There is no changing gender on official documents

-Most transpeople experience the transition from the gender they were born with to the gender they choose to be during childhood.
-By the time they reach puberty with changes all over their bodies, that’s when a reassignment surgery is needed.
+Most trans people experience the transition from the gender they were born with to the gender they choose to be during childhood.
+By the time they reach puberty with changes in all their bodies, that’s when reassignment surgery is needed.

-However, two fatwa (religious edicts) released by the government rendering all transgender activities as haram has scared the doctors off from performing the surgery.
+However, two fatwas (religious edicts) released by the government stating all transgender activities as haram have scared doctors off from performing the surgery.
 Very few are still willing, and the surgery is typically done at a great cost.

 For most, opting for an outside surgery is the best choice to stay out of trouble with the authorities.

-The thing is, no matter how much money they have had to spend to get a complete transformation, on an identification card, a woman is still a woman, and a man will always be a man.
+The thing is, no matter how much money they have spent to get a complete gender transformation, on an identification card, a woman is still a woman, and a man will always be a man.

 No one is hiring them for their intelligence

-Like the cisgender people who go to university to get a degree before landing a job, transpeople also go through the same journey, only they are not offered the same liberty when it comes to job opportunities.
+Like the cisgender people who go to universities to get degrees before landing a job, trans people also go through the same journey, only they are not offered the same liberty when it comes to job opportunities.

-Jobs are limited, and all places they go to try their luck, they are told to dress according to their birth gender.
+Jobs are limited, and in all the places that they go to try their luck, they are told to dress according to their birth gender.
 For transwomen whose identification card’s gender is male, they aren’t allowed to use the female toilets at work, and vice versa.

-Rubbing salt to the wound, most employers are more interested in their bodies compared to their minds.
+To rub salt into the wound, most employers are more interested in their bodies compared to their minds.

 The fact that most of them are well-educated is often overlooked just because they don’t appear to be as what others expect them to be.

-Judgmental eyes and discriminating minds are everywhere, and as a result, the only job fitting for them is sex work.
+Judgmental eyes and discriminating minds are everywhere, and as a result, the only job fitting for them is in the sex industry.

 According to SEED Foundation, a group dedicated for the welfare of the transgender people, 50% to 60% of transwomen resort to becoming sex workers after failing to secure a job that could earn them a decent living.

-But even that is never truly satisfying because they have to be on a constant lookout for the police driving around in a car at night waiting for the right moment to arrest them.
+But even that is never truly satisfying because they have to be on a constant lookout for the police driving around in cars at night, waiting for the right moment to arrest them.